 Discount guide

-Learn how to use the Discount Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how one discount, an extra discount, and tax affect final price, savings, and the real checkout total.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Discount Calculator